|

 So, some of us are trying to substantively restructure the Yearbook, so

+that we can carry out this project of contesting the western dominance.
 Now, what can we do, finally.
 There are several ways of looking at this.

 At a very practical level, we were discussing yesterday, there's a need